lab64makerspace/intro2PCBdesign/Overview & Details/Displayboard/Displayboard_Activity/README.md

 On the front of your UberRadio, there will be a touchscreen LCD display to control the radio's functionality.
 The display board you are making will house the touchscreen display and its controller.

-**BEFORE GIT PULLING, PLEASE READ THIS**:
+## BEFORE GIT PULLING, PLEASE READ THIS:
 (If you have not made your display symbol from part 1 of the activity, you can skip this step.)

 We are adding new symbols to the Display_Board library for the rest of the schematic, but we don’t want to overwrite the hard work you put into your display symbol!
 Here is how we can preserve your work:

-BEFORE GIT PULLING:
+**BEFORE GIT PULLING:**

-Find Display_Board.lib and rename it to Display.lib.
+- Find Display_Board.lib and rename it to Display.lib.
 This way it won’t get overwritten when you git pull.
 Delete the sym-lib-table file.

-Git pull.
+- Git pull.
 If there are conflicts, make sure they will not overwrite Display.lib.
 Send us a note on Piazza if you are unsure.
 Open Root.pro.
 You should see a Display_Board_2.lib and a Display.lib.
-Let’s double check that our library paths are now correctly linked.
+- Let’s double check that our library paths are now correctly linked.
 Go to Preferences > Manage Symbol Libraries…, and click on the Project Specific Libraries tab.
 You should see that Display_Board points to Display.lib (which has your custom symbol) and Display_Board_2 points to Display_Board_2.lib, which are the new symbols.

 <img width="350" src="../../Displayboard/Images/Photo1.png">

 ## Step 1: Make the LCD display symbol
 We are using this [2.8" display with resistive touchscreen](https://www.adafruit.com/product/1774).